PrathicaShettyM/System_Design/SOLID_PRINCIPLES.md

 }
 ```

-3. `Liskov Substitution Principle (LSP)`
+## 3. Liskov Substitution Principle (LSP)
 The principle was introduced by Barbara Liskov in 1987 and according to this principle - `Derived or child classes` `must be substitutable` for their `base or parent classes`.
 This principle ensures that any class that is the child of a parent class should be usable in place of its parent without any unexpected behavior.

-🌟 Why it matters:
+### Why it matters:
 - Ensures `reliability` when `using polymorphism`.
 - `Avoids unexpected behaviors in subclass implementations`.

+### Situation:
-Situation: Vehicle class having some methods whose implementation in the child class like bicycle is not able to provide - i.e. child not usable in place of parent
+Vehicle class having some methods whose implementation in the child class like bicycle is not able to provide - i.e. child not usable in place of parent

 - `BAD CODE`
 ```java